Euthanasia in the United States: Early history

 Debates about the ethics of euthanasia and physician-assisted suicide date from ancient Greece and Rome.
 After the development of ether, physicians began advocating the use of anesthetics to relieve the pain of death.
-In 1870, Samuel Williams first proposed using anesthetics and morphine to intentionally end a patient's life.
+In 1870, Williams first proposed using anesthetics and morphine to intentionally end a patient's life.
 Over the next 35 years, debates about euthanasia raged in the United States which resulted in an Ohio bill to legalize euthanasia in 1906, a bill that was ultimately defeated.

 Euthanasia advocacy in the U.S. peaked again during the 1930s and diminished significantly during and after World War II.
 Euthanasia efforts were revived during the 1960s and 1970s, under the right-to-die rubric, physician assisted death in liberal bioethics, and through advance directives and do not resuscitate orders.

 Several major court cases advanced the legal rights of patients, or their guardians, to withdraw medical support with the expected outcome of death.
 These include the Karen Ann Quinlan case (1976), Brophy and Nancy Cruzan cases.
 More recent years have seen policies fine-tuned and re-stated, as with Washington v.
 Glucksberg (1997) and the Terri Schiavo case.
 The numerous legislative rulings and legal precedents that were brought about in the wake of the Quinlan case had their ethical foundation in the famous 1983 report completed by the President's Commission for the Study of Ethical Problems in Medicine, under the title "Deciding to Forgo Life-Sustaining Treatment."
 The Commission sustained in its findings that it was morally acceptable to give up a life-supporting therapy and that withholding or withdrawing such a therapy is the same thing from an ethical stand-point, while artificial feeding and other life-supporting therapy are of the same importance for the patients and doctors.
 Before this report, to withdraw a medical therapy was regarded as much more serious decision than not to start a therapy at all, while artificial feeding was viewed as a special treatment.
 By 1990, barely a decade and a half after the New Jersey Supreme Court’s historic decision, patients were well aware that they could decline any form of medical therapy if they simply choose to do that either directly or by expressing their wish via appointed representative.

 In a 2004 article in the Bulletin of the History of Medicine, Brown University historian Jacob M. Appel documented extensive political debate over legislation to legalize physician-assisted suicide in both Iowa and Ohio in 1906.
 The driving force behind this movement was social activist Anna S. Hall.
 Canadian historian Ian Dowbiggin's 2003 book, A Merciful End, revealed the role that leading public figures, including Clarence Darrow and Jack London, played in advocating for the legalization of euthanasia.